 Charged with Homicide?
 Call Our Indianapolis Defense Attorney

-Zaki Ali is an Indianapolis criminal defense lawyer with a strong track record of successful results.
-He has aggressively defended residents of Indianapolis and the surrounding counties for more than 15 years and passionately advocates for his client’s rights.
+Zaki Ali is an Indianapolis criminal defense lawyer who has aggressively defended residents of Indianapolis and the surrounding counties for more than 15 years and passionately advocates for his client’s rights.

 If you’ve been accused of homicide, call Zaki Ali, Attorney at Law at (765) 697-9002 today.